coppertech/RaspberryPi/README.md

 unable to get the MM to display on both a remote browser and the HDMI inteface (localhost).
 So I had to switch back and forth.
 I found some changes required a restart, not just a "touch" to config.js.

-While not *new* to css, I wam by no means an expert.
+While not *new* to css, I am by no means an expert.
 That took some learning to get it set up where I was satisfied.